 .
 In the event of an unresolved dispute regarding a Change Order, the parties agree that the matter shall be submitted to dispute resolution in accordance with Article 26.

 11.5 Change Order Pricing»

 .
-All changes to this Agreement shall be either lump sum, or unit price.
+Except in the case of Section 11.2 (b), all changes to this the Purchase Amount shall be either lump sum, or unit price.